aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

         {
             "name": "Debug HelloWorldResource", // Users name the entry; shown in Debug dropdown "type": "aws-sam",
-            "request": "template-invoke", // This is the "aws-sam" variation for debugging SAM Template resources "samTemplate": {
+            "request": "direct-invoke", // This is the "aws-sam" variation for debugging SAM Template resources and Lambda handlers
+            // Reference to the thing (Template or Code) being invoked "invokeTarget": {
+                "target": "template", // template | code
-                "path": "path to template yaml file",
+                "samTemplatePath": "path to template yaml file",
-                "resource": "HelloWorldResource", // Name of Template resource to debug
+                "samTemplateResource": "HelloWorldResource" // Name of Template resource to debug },
-                // SAM Template Parameter substitutions
-                "parameters": {
-                    "param1": "somevalue"
-                }
-            },
             // Lambda Execution related arguments
             "lambda": {